AlbertoRota/x4-Better-piracy/README.md

 ### Create your own pirate gang.
 Subordinates of the ship you are piloting will smartly participate in the "Harass operation", helping you while avoiding killing the target.

-Tip: Use ships with a lot of shields and prefer high-shield/low-hull damage weapons for maximun efectiveness.
+Tip: Use ships with a lot of shields and prefer high-shield/low-hull damage weapons for maximum effectiveness.

 ### Removed "Ship type penalty" from the bailing calculation
 Before, you were heavily punished if you were flying a ship with a higher `maxHull` than the enemy you were harassing.